 Tom Farley is the director of Development, assisting donors to identify ways they may impact the world in Christ’s name through the work of Global Ministries and UMCOR.
 Tom joined the staff in 2018, bringing expertise in current and deferred giving methods that help donors fulfill their desires to support those in need.
 “We all have an essential role to fulfill in the missio Dei.
 My responsibility is to facilitate people’s participation in the work of God through Global Ministries and UMCOR – which, for those of us who are not called into direct ministry – is through our gifts of financial and intellectual resources.
 Without our participation, good news and works are not sustained.
 I help donors explore the excitement of being ‘frontline workers’ in the cause of Christ.”

-Kathleen Griffith is the interim lead and program manager for Maternal Newborn and Child Health (MNCH) in Global Ministries’ Global Health unit.
-The unit is responsible for implementing both the Abundant Health (the denomination’s Global Health focus for the present quadrennium) and Imagine No Malaria initiatives.
+Kathleen Griffith is the team lead and a senior technical advisor for Global Ministries’ Global Health unit.
+The unit is responsible for implementing the Abundant Health Initiative, the denomination’s current Global Health focus which includes the Imagine No Malaria program.
 Staff members work nationally to encourage health ministries in a range of contexts across the UMC connection.
-They work internationally with central conference hospitals and clinics, strengthening staff, infrastructure and supply systems, and using education, preventive and curative interventions to assist with major health concerns, such as infectious disease, malaria, HIV and AIDS and responding to high maternal, newborn and child mortality rates.
+They work internationally with central conference health networks, increasing staff capacity, infrastructure and supply systems, and using education, preventive and curative interventions to help manage major health concerns, such as infectious disease, malaria, HIV and AIDS and responding to high maternal, newborn and child mortality rates.
 Griffith was born and raised in Zimbabwe.
 She is a nurse/midwife who first practiced in Southern Africa and then worked as an MNCH program manager in Central Asia for 10 years.
 She moved permanently to the United States in 2008 and has worked with Global Ministries for much of the time since then.
 She is married to the Rev. Bruce Griffith, director for Discipleship Ministries, Smyrna First United Methodist Church in Smyrna, Georgia.

 Lead, Global Mission Relationships